-In April 2007, Alberta became the first jurisdiction in North America to pass climate change legislation requiring large emitters to reduce emissions.
-The CCEMC was created in 2009 to be a key part of Alberta’s climate change strategy and movement toward a stronger and more diverse lower carbon economy.
+In April 2007, Alberta became the first jurisdiction in North America to pass climate change legislation requiring large emitters to reduce greenhouse gas (GHG) emissions.
+Two years later the Climate Change and Emissions Management Corporation (CCEMC) was created as a key part of Alberta’s Climate Change Strategy and movement toward a stronger and more diverse lower-carbon economy.

-Priority areas for funding by the CCEMC are aligned with Alberta’s Climate Change Strategy and include:
+Priority areas for funding are aligned with Alberta’s 2008 Climate Change Strategy and include:

-The mandate of the CCEMC is to establish or participate in funding initiatives that reduce GHG emissions or improve our ability to adapt to climate change.
+The CCEMC mandate is to establish or participate in funding for initiatives that reduce emissions of greenhouse gases or improve Alberta’s ability to adapt to climate change.

-The mission of the CCEMC is to achieve actual and sustainable reductions in greenhouse gas emissions and facilitate climate change adaptation by stimulating transformative change through investments in climate change knowledge, clean technology development and operational deployment.
+The CCEMC mission is to accelerate the achievement of actual and sustainable reductions in greenhouse gas emissions and support climate change adaptation through partnerships and collaboration in the discovery, development and deployment of technology for application in Alberta.

-Alberta’s Specified Gas Emitters regulation identifies that companies that emit more than 100,000 metric tonnes of carbon dioxide equivalent per year must reduce emissions intensity by 12 per cent below their 2004-2005 baseline intensity.
+Alberta’s Specified Gas Emitters Regulation identifies that facilities that emit more than 100,000 metric tonnes of carbon dioxide equivalent per year must reduce emissions intensity by 12 per cent below a baseline.

 Organizations that are unable to meet their targets have three compliance options:

 The CCEMC manages its resources as a portfolio of projects with a wide spectrum of investments.
 The organization funds projects at all levels of the innovation chain, with the bulk of its investment in projects at the demonstration and implementation phases.